kemitchell/square-one-forms/confidentiality-ip.md

 ## Disclosure

-You agree to keep records of the work create for the company, and to promptly disclose _New Intellectual Property_ covered by these terms to the company in writing, as it is created.
+You agree to keep records of the work you create for the company, and to promptly disclose _New Intellectual Property_ covered by these terms to the company in writing, as it is created.
 If you're not sure whether you've created _New Intellectual Property_, you agree to disclose your work to the company anyway, so the company can decide.

 ## Work Made for Hire